mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

 Mendix environments are sized by reference to cloud resource packs.
 The table below shows the current cloud resource packs for standard and premium plans.
 Resources for the Basic package are fixed as described in [Mendix Basic Package](/developerportal/deploy/basic-package/).

-The Standard resource packs listed below can be used with both Standard and Premium plans.
+The Standard resource packs listed below can be used with Standard, Premium and Premium Plus plans.

 | Pack | App RAM | App vCPU | DB RAM | DB vCPU | DB Storage | File Storage |
 | --- | --- | --- | --- | --- | --- | --- |